What Makes an Assault Crime Aggravated?

 - Impedes or prevents another person’s respiration or blood circulation by applying pressure on their throat or neck or by blocking their nose or mouth

-What Is the Penalty for Aggravated Assault in Arkansas?
+What is the Punishment for Aggravated Assault in Arkansas?

 Aggravated assault is a Class D felony punishable by up to 6 years in prison and/or $10,000 fines upon conviction.
 Not only that, but you will deal with a criminal record that could follow you for years.
 As a result, you will have trouble securing a job, housing, loans, higher education, and more.
 The social, personal, and professional consequences of an aggravated assault conviction can be devastating.